 Biotic constraints

 The production constraints were assessed, identified, and prioritized in the Wera woreda of the Halaba zone.
 Pests (disease, storage pests, and weeds) were identified as biotic constraints limiting crop production and productivity.
 According to farmers' observations, the following diseases were identified in the crops grown in the area: rust in maize, common bean, and sorghum, and fusarium wilt in pepper.
 Fall armyworm was the main insect pest of maize that affects maize production and productivity.
 Wild animals, especially the kerkero and fox, were seriously affecting maize at the farm level.
-On the other hand, the major challenge for the production of sorghum was a bird at the grain-filling stage.
+On the other hand, the major challenge for the production of sorghum was bird at the grain-filling stage.
 Farmers also ranked major constraints on the basis of severity.
 Accordingly, maize, pepper, and teff were ranked at the 1st, 2nd, and 3rd levels based on the damage caused by disease.
 Likewise, insect pests highly affected maize, pepper, and finger millet at the 1st, 2nd, and 3rd levels, respectively.
 The storage pest mainly affects crops in storage, and it affects the quality of produce.
 The major crops affected by storage pests were maize and common beans at the 1st and 2nd levels, respectively.
 On the other hand, maize, sorghum, and teff were highly affected by vertebrate pests at the 1st, 2nd, and 3rd levels, respectively.
 The survey report indicated that among the major crops, teff and finger millet were greatly affected by weeds at the 1st and 2nd levels, respectively.

 Table 7: Biotic constraints of crop production, post-harvest handling and marketing